-A transfer agent serves an important function, but many small startups don’t understand what a transfer agent is, and so ironically they also aren’t aware that they don’t have to go out and hire one.
+A transfer agent serves an important function, but many small startups don’t understand what a transfer agent is, and so ironically, they also aren’t aware that they don’t have to go out and hire one.
 This may lead to confusion and hiring a registered transfer agent unnecessarily.

 Transfer Agents 101

 The main responsibility of the transfer agent is to keep track of the stockholders of the company.
-This includes things like: maintaining the official record of ownership, issuing stock certificates, cancelling stock certificates, exchanging or converting securities, and managing distributions to stockholders.
+This includes things like maintaining the official record of ownership, issuing stock certificates, cancelling stock certificates, exchanging or converting securities, and managing distributions to stockholders.

-Who Needs What?
-Public vs Private Companies
+Transfer Agents for Public vs Private Companies

-For publicly-traded companies that are listed on an exchange, do proxy voting, and pay dividends, there are a lot of complexities and so they are required to have a registered transfer agent.
+For publicly traded companies that are listed on an exchange, do proxy voting, and pay dividends, there are a lot of complexities and so they are required to have a registered transfer agent.
 But not all transfer agents need to be registered and start-ups don’t commonly use registered transfer agents (more on this later).